 There are lots more curriculum search links on question #11, above.

 This law does not include any class or activity that is graded, which usually includes bands and choirs.
 Graded classes, even "extra" classes, are considered curricular, or co-curricular.
 You might be able to get involved in these activities, but you would need to seek permission to join, as co-curricular class enrollment is entirely up to the discretion of your local superintendent.
 They can agree or deny participation to co-curriculars for any or no reason.
-This law also does not include student social activities like school dances, which are often run by organizations like PTA, not the school itself, and could have its own insurance requirements.
-They MIGHT allow non-student guests, but they do not HAVE to allow it.

-"(C) In order to participate in an extracurricular activity under this section, the student shall be of the appropriate age and grade level, as determined by the superintendent of the district, for the school that offers the extracurricular activity, shall fulfill the same nonacademic and financial requirements as any other participant, and shall fulfill either of the following academic requirements:
+(C) In order to participate in an extracurricular activity under this section, the student shall be of the appropriate age and grade level, as determined by the superintendent of the district, for the school that offers the extracurricular activity, and shall fulfill the same nonacademic and financial requirements as any other participant.
+If the student did not receive home education in the preceding grading period, the student's academic performance during the preceding grading period shall have met any academic standards for eligibility to participate in the program established by the school district.

 It's also worth noting that many times, the same activities that can be obtained at a local school are also available within the homeschool community, so it is useful to check local homeschooling resources as well.
 Public schools do not have the market cornered on extracurricular - far from it!
 We maintain an extensive list of Homeschool Groups and Activities, arranged by area of the state, and homeschool dances are advertised all of the state, especially in the Spring.